crinis/hlxce-docker/README.md

 docker-compose up
 ```
 Now you should have your HLstatsX: CE web interface running at port 80, the Perl daemon at port 27500 and an instance of phpMyAdmin at port 8080.
-Before you try to use the web interface you should get the sql/install.sql file from the official [HLstatsX: CE repository](https://bitbucket.org/Maverick_of_UC/hlstatsx-community-edition/) and import it into the hlxce table of the database using phpMyAdmin.
+Before you try to use the web interface at port 80 you should get the sql/install.sql file from the official [HLstatsX: CE repository](https://bitbucket.org/Maverick_of_UC/hlstatsx-community-edition/) and import it into the hlxce table of the database using phpMyAdmin at port 8080 of your server.

 Now add the following commands to the server.cfg file of your gameserver.
 ```
 log on
-logaddress_add ip_of_your_host:27500
+logaddress_add ip_of_your_host_running_this_image:27500
 ```
 Install the appropriate [HLstatsX: CE repository](https://bitbucket.org/Maverick_of_UC/hlstatsx-community-edition/) plugins working for your type of gameserver.

+## Limitations
+In a future update you might have to update the database yourself.

+In case you decide to mount the /var/www/html/ directory as a volume you have to update HLstatsX manually too.

 ## Versioning
 I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/crinis/hlxce-docker/tags).